TDT4140-Breeze/Breeze/README.md

 ## Installation
 - Clone repository from Github
+- Install and configure an empty postgreSQL database
-- Install requirements outlined in requirements.txt with ```pip install -r requirements.txt```
+- Install requirements outlined in requirements.txt with `pip install -r requirements.txt`
-- Run 'python manage.py makemigrations' and 'python manage.py migrate'
+- Run `python manage.py makemigrations` and `python manage.py migrate`
 - Start the redis server
 - Start the Django server with 'python manage.py runserver'
 - Breeze is now running on your localhost